akita11/OmronD6T/README.md

 Arduino library for Omron D6T, 4x4 MEMS thermography sensor

+## How to install
-+ Install this library
+1. Install this library
-++ Download ".zip" from this repositry
+   1. Download ".zip" from this repositry
-++ Unzip it to "Arduino/libraries/" folder
+   1. Unzip it to "Arduino/libraries/" folder

-* How to use
+## How to use
 see examples/test.ino